H-Bombmxpwr/dj-library/README.md

 # Spotify Playlist MP3 Downloader

-This tool allows you to download songs from any public Spotify playlist as MP3 files by searching YouTube for high-quality audio, tagging them with metadata (for use in Serato and other DJ software), and saving them locally in a structured folder.
-Downloads run in parallel for efficiency, and a CSV tracklist is generated alongside properly tagged files.
+This script downloads all songs from a public Spotify playlist by searching YouTube for each track's official audio, downloading it as an MP3, tagging it with metadata (compatible with Serato and other DJ software), and saving them locally.
+All downloads are validated and run in parallel for speed.

 ---